-When your trees are healthy, they add shade and a beautiful aesthetic to your yard; however, tree diseases can quickly deteriorate your attractive property.
+When your trees are healthy, they add shade and a beautiful aesthetic to your yard.
+However, the most common tree diseases can quickly deteriorate your attractive property.
 Diseased trees not only look unsightly, but they can also pose a threat to your home and family.
-Keep reading for expert tips to help you spot five of the most common diseases that could be lurking among your trees.
+Keep reading for expert tips to help you spot five of the most common tree diseases that could be lurking among your trees.

 #1: Leaf Rust

-Signs of leaf rust on your tree include leaves with a distinctive reddish or orange, oval or circular spots on the upper surface.
-The spores from the spots can leave an orange residue on hands and clothing and work to weaken the trees by interrupting the photosynthesis process.
+Signs of leaf rust on your tree include leaves with distinctive reddish or orange, oval or circular spots on the upper surface.
+The spores from the spots can leave an orange residue on hands and clothing.
+This residue works to weaken the trees by interrupting the photosynthesis process.
 As the condition progresses, the tree can experience leaf loss, reduced growth, and increased susceptibility to other diseases and pests.

 #2: Powdery Mildew